tangle-network/relayer/config/README.md

 The EVM chain configuration file is used to configure the relayer to work with a specific EVM chain.
 It is usually located at a file called `evm/<chain-name>.toml` in the `config` directory.

-The value of this configration is a table, and the name of the table is the name of the chain, for
+The value of this configuration is a table, and the name of the table is the name of the chain, for
 example:

 ```toml